adrian83/adrian83.github.io/page_data/content/post/serverless_api_on_aws.md

 ### Writing serverless applications on AWS can be really easy.
 Below you can find description of how to build simplified CRUD application for user management.

-The full source code with instructions how to run and test it can be found [here](https://github.com/adrian83/aws-samples/tree/master/004-serverless-api-demo).
+The full source code with instructions, how to run and test it, can be found [here](https://github.com/adrian83/aws-samples/tree/master/004-serverless-api-demo).

 ### Database

-Since we are building serverless application we need to choose database which we won't hve to manage.
-One of such services in AWS Cloud is DynamoDB and this service I will use.
+Since we are building serverless application it is important to choose proper Database.
+The most important requirements is that we don't have to manage any server and that the database will scale regarding the traffic.
+DynamoDB fulfills both of thoses requirements, and thus it makes perfect sense to use it.

 Lets look at the definition of DynamoDB table: